dr-kd/jspos/README.md

 ## LICENSE

-jspos is licensed under the GNU LGPLv3
+jsPOS is licensed under the GNU LGPLv3

 ## ACKNOWLEDGEMENTS